You are viewing a story from harrypotterfanfiction.com

-"I'm glad he won't remember it."
-She finally replied in a voice that had the unmistakable sound of someone who'd been crying for a very long time.
+"I'm glad he won't remember it," his mother finally answered in a voice that had the unmistakable sound of someone who'd been crying for a very long time.

 Hermione didn't expect to have a conversation with the woman.
 As a reporter, she thought she was failing miserably at asking questions.
 But she realized that at the hour of someone's grief, it wasn't exactly the proper time to be asking such things.
 And so, she didn't.

 "I remember you now.
 I didn't before.
-I saved your friend."
-Narcissa said finally.
+I saved your friend," Narcissa acknowledged finally.
 "Did you know this?
 I told Voldemort he was dead."

 "Yes.
 I know.
 I hope you don't mind me asking, but why?
 Why would you do such a thing?"

 "One day, when you have a child of your own... it is only then when you will be able to comprehend the bond between a mother and her son.
-Nothing... no creature, no magic, or Dark Lord will ever be able to take away a mother's love for her son."
-She paused for a moment and took a deep breath.
+Nothing... no creature, no magic, no Dark Lord will ever be able to take away a mother's love for her son," she paused for a moment and took a deep breath.